 The most common genetic changes related to colorectal cancer are familial adenomatous polyposis (FAP) and Lynch syndrome.
 In these conditions, screening often starts sooner than age 40.

 Your doctor may suggest genetic testing if your family history or your personal medical history puts you at an increased risk for colorectal cancer.
 If you have an increased risk, your doctor may also recommend you start cancer screening earlier than someone who has an average risk of cancer.

-A positive result means that you may have one of the changed genes that causes FAP or HNPCC.
-It also means that, without treatment, your chances of getting colon cancer are very high.
+A positive result means that you may have one of the changed genes that causes familial adenomatous polyposis (FAP) or Lynch syndrome.
+It also means that you have a much higher risk of getting colorectal cancer (and maybe other cancers).

 If you have a positive result, you will be able to take action that may help you and your family members live longer.
 This includes starting screening at a younger age and having screening tests more often.

 A negative result means that none of these genes were found in your blood sample.